the Glasgow School of Art

 Head of school

 The Mackintosh School of Architecture is based in Glasgow School of Art, where architecture has been taught for over a century.
-Courses may be followed in full-time or part-time modes.
+Our programmes which are professionally prescribed and validated by the ARB and RIBA , may be followed in full-time or part-time modes.
 Its qualifications are conferred by the University of Glasgow.

 426 students (240 Bachelor, 180 Master, 6 PhD), 35% of foreign students.